 Parking: We encourage children to 'Think Green' and walk, cycle or scoot to school.
-We are part of the WOW initiative where we track how our children come to school.
+We are part of the WOW initiative where we track how our children travel to school.
 Children who travel sustainably are rewarded.
 The school car park is for staff and visitors only.
-Parking is available on Foley Road, and we ask that parents are considerate and do not park illegally or across our neighbours' driveways, even if it's 'just for a few minutes'.
+Parents are requested to comply with the requirements of the Highway Code and observe courtesy to local residents and Rowan School.
+The road and school beyond the barrier has restricted access to keep our children safe by mitigating risk, however we still encourage you to utilise footpaths and keep your children safely under your supervision at all times.